RestKit/RestKit/README.md

 RestKit provides JSON parser implementations using SBJSON & YAJL.
 The recommended parser is YAJL (as it is known to be faster), but you can use the SBJSON backend instead by adding a dependency on libRestKitJSONParserSBJSON linking against libRestKitJSONParserSBJSON.a instead of the libRestKitJSONParserYAJL.a

-RestKit also links against RegexKitLite to provide regular expression matching (used by the dynamic router).

-The sources for SBJSON, YAJL and RegexKitLite are included in the Vendor/ subdirectory.
+The sources for SBJSON and YAJL are included in the Vendor/ subdirectory.
 The headers are copied into the RestKit headers path at build time and can be imported into your project via:
     #import <RestKit/Support/JSON/SBJSON/JSON.h>
     #import <RestKit/Support/JSON/YAJL/YAJL.h>
-    #import <RestKit/Support/RegexKitLite.h>

 Currently bundled version of these dependencies are:

 * **YAJLIOS** - 0.2.21
 * **SBJSON** - 2.3.1
-* **RegexKitLite** - 4.0

 If you currently link against or include SBJSON or YAJL in your project, you can disable the RKJSONParser targets and compile the appropriate RKJSONParser implementation directly into your application.

 XML parsing is not currently supported.